karayabin/universe-snapshot/universe/Ling/Light_Kit_BootstrapWidgetLibrary/personal/mydoc/pages/how-to-create-a-widget.md

-3. Open the page configuration file I'm working on (for instance **my_app/config/kit/pages/Light_Kit_Demo/glozzom/glozzom_home.byml**), and add the widget to the page, so that I can have a preview of the widget as I'm creating it.
+3. Open the kit page configuration file (for instance **my_app/config/data/Light_Kit_Demo/kit/glozzom/glozzom_home.byml**), and add the widget to the page, so that you can have a preview of the widget while creating it.

     I often start with a prototype that I already have, so that I have a precise idea of how the widget look.
     I always start by creating the widget description, storing it in the widget configuration under the temporary _descr property in the page configuration file.